The Situation

 Found Deeper Thought; building it against ILS GPIO module

 Now you can try saying make.
-If the software builds, you can now run it as sudo bin/deeper.
+(To skip rebuilding anything else, say make bin/deeper instead.)
+If the software builds, you can now run it as bin/deeper.
+If that works, Ctrl-C out of it, then say:

 Reverting to Boot with the PiDP-8/I Simulator